assamite/TwatBot/README.rst

 nearly automatically served in github pages) as I haven't used it before, and now seemed like a good time to start using it!

+Week 3
+****************
+I still got quite a lot of technical things to figure out and managed to get only the most fundamental things to work.
+The app should be installable and usable by using the install notes in documentation.
+Currently only one URL with meaningful content is served after Django's server is started (see install for details):

+127.0.0.1:8000/blend

+This page should serve all the different color blendings of the unigram splits.
+See the documentation for ``tweets.color_semantics.ColorSemantics.blend`` for details about the blending operation.

+I tested the blending with different settings, but it seems that no single configuration is good for all the unigrams splits for the blending operation.
+Mostly this has to do with the way the "head" and "modifier" words should be selected from the unigram split.
+Sometimes head should be the first word and sometimes the second word.